 APF-GANHRI advocacy at the 62nd Session of the Commission on the Status of Women

-NHRIs from around the globe will continue their campaign for the independent participation of NHRIs in the work of the global policy setting body.
+APF members have continued their campaign for the independent participation of NHRIs in the work of the UN policy body.

-National human rights institutions (NHRIs) from around the world will continue their campaign for independent participation at the UN Commission on the Status of Women when the global policy making body meets in March 2018.
+National human rights institutions (NHRIs) from around the world continued their campaign for independent participation at the UN Commission on the Status of Women when the global policy making body met in March 2018.

 "With few exceptions, every gender and development indicator for which data are available reveals that rural women fare worse than rural men and urban women, and that they disproportionately experience poverty, exclusion and the effects of climate change."

-Read more in the short concept note for NHRI participation at CSW 62
+Read more in the concept note for NHRI participation at CSW 62

 - Woman looks past her fishing net - UN Women/Anindit Roy-Chowdhury, Flickr; http://bit.ly/2CluCaT